dialoa/statement/README.md

 ============

 Feedback on the proposed syntax and projected behaviour welcome.
-Feel free to use PRs or contact us.
+Feel free to use issues, PRs or to contact us directly.

 The [source documentation](https://jdutant.github.io/statement/) is available on Github and at `docs/index.html`.